greenelab/xswap-manuscript/manuscript.md

   **B.** Extension of the XSwap algorithm to other types of networks.
 ](images/algorithms_label.png){#fig:algo width="65%"}

+![
+  **Modified XSwap algorithm graphical explanation.**
+](images/XSwap.svg){#fig:algodiagram width="65%"}

 ### Edge prior

 We introduce the edge prior to quantify the probability that two nodes are connected based only on their degree.
-The edge prior can be estimated using the fraction of permuted networks in which a given edge exists---the maximum likelihood estimate for the binomial distribution success probability.
+The edge prior can be estimated using the fraction of permuted networks in which a given edge exists.
+In short, for a given node pair (a, b), given $N$ permutations of the network, and given that $m$ of these permutation contain (a, b), the prior for (a, b) is $m \mathbin{/} N$, which is also the maximum likelihood estimate for the binomial distribution success probability.
 Based only on permuted networks, the edge prior does not contain any information about the true edges in the (unpermuted) network.
 The edge prior is a numerical value that can be computed for every pair of nodes that could potentially share an edge; we compared its ability to predict edges in three tasks, discussed in [prediction tasks](#tasks).

 ### Analytical approximation of the edge prior

 Because network permutation can be computationally intensive, we also considered whether the probability of an edge existing across permuted networks has a simple closed-form expression.
-We were unable to find a closed-form solution giving the edge prior without assuming that the probability of any given edge existing is independent of all other potential edges, which we believe is not valid for XSwap.
+We were unable to find a closed-form solution giving the edge prior without assuming that the probability of any given edge existing is independent of all other potential edges, which, in general, is not valid.
 Nonetheless, we discovered a good analytical approximation to the edge prior that is particularly good for networks with many nodes and fewer edges (Figure {@fig:approx-quality}).
+Further discussion of this approximate edge prior and an derivation are available in [the supplement](#approx-prior-supp).
 Let $m$ be the total number of edges in the network, and $u_i$, $v_j$ be the source and target degrees of a node pair, respectively.
 An approximation of the edge prior is